BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ###Formal measurements{#sec:formal-measurements}

-Many studies presented in this thesis use tools developed by others in order to perform the necessary measurements.
+The studies presented in this thesis require the use of tools to perform high-accuracy and low-overhead measurements.
 Time measurements of OpenCL kernels have primarily used LibSciBench as the default performance measurement tool.
 It allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
-Additionally, it offers a high resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly 6 ns of overhead.
+Additionally, it offers a high-resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly 6 ns of overhead.
-Throughout Chapter 3 LibSciBench was intensively used to record timings in conjunction with hardware events, which it collects via PAPI [@mucci1999papi] counters.
+Throughout Chapter 3 LibSciBench was intensively used to record timings, energy usage and hardware events, which it collects via PAPI [@mucci1999papi] counters.

 ## Offline Ahead-of-Time Analysis